 - Financial accounting for government or not-for-profits

-- Accounting information systems (for a maximum of 12 semester hours)
+- Accounting information systems (maximum of 12 semester hours)

 - Fraud examination